 What is GDPR?

-The General Data Protection Regulation (GDPR) is a new directive that will come into force on 25th May 2018, superseding the 1995 Data Protection Directive.
+The General Data Protection Regulation (GDPR) is a new directive that came into force on 25th May 2018, superseding the 1995 Data Protection Directive.
 In a nutshell, GDPR harmonises the standards and creates a uniform data security law on all EU members.
 Besides EU member states being subject to GDPR, any company that markets goods or services to EU citizens also must adhere to the new regulation.

 Considering Brexit, GDPR will remain in force as UK Law if the UK remains part of the European Economic Area but leaves the EU.
 Even if the UK were to leave the EEA, the UK would have to adopt equivalent or adequate regulations to lawfully transfer EU personal data to the UK from EU member states.